Age and its role in the development of spinal stenosis

 Spinal stenosis refers to the overall narrowing of the spinal canal.
-Some people are born with an abnormally narrow canal, though the majority of spinal stenosis cases affect individuals over 50 and are due to degenerative changes in the spinal anatomy.
+Some people are born with an abnormally narrow canal, though the majority of spinal stenosis cases affect individuals over the age of 50 and are due to degenerative changes in the spinal anatomy.
 A long and protective column of vertebrae and discs cover the spinal cord, so if any of these components shift, erode or become enlarged, the canal’s circumference would be reduced.

 There are a variety of degenerative spine conditions that can contribute to spinal stenosis, including:

 - Osteoarthritis — the gradual breakdown of facet joint cartilage, which can lead to the bones grinding against one another and the growth of bone spurs

 - Osteoporosis — the gradual loss of vertebral bone density can make bones brittle and commonly leads to spondylolisthesis (when one vertebra slips over the vertebra beneath it)

 - Degenerative disc disease — the tough outer wall of a disc loses water content and elasticity, and the discs lose their height, thereby narrowing, shrinking or becoming arthritic

 - Osteopetrosis — a very rare disease that makes bones dense due to a genetic defect in the body, often resulting in fracture